claude

 2. The Fan-Out Pattern

-One task creates specifications for multiple parallel tasks.
+One task creates specs for parallel tasks.

-API Design → [User Endpoints, Product Endpoints, Order Endpoints]
+API Design → [User Endpoints, Product Endpoints]

 3. The Validation Loop

-Write Function → Run Tests → [Pass → Next Task | Fail → Retry]
+Write Function → Run Tests → [Pass → Next | Fail → Retry]

 4. The Template Expansion

-A skeleton is created first, then fleshed out incrementally.
+Create skeleton first, then expand incrementally.

-Project Structure → Core Modules → Feature Modules → Configuration
+Project Structure → Core Modules → Feature Modules

 1. File-Based Handoffs